nmsmith/circuit-editor/README.md

 -  You want to move the amassment as a single unit.
 -  You want to move _other_ parts of the circuit, and you want to keep the amassment undisturbed.

+### The freeze tool

+The freeze tool allows you to make line segments _rigid_, meaning their length cannot be changed by subsequent warping and sliding.

+The controls for freezing are identical to those for amassing, with the exception that the Shift key is "stuck on" by default.
+This is because freezing is intended to be more-or-less permanent — freezing a segment signals that its length is "finalized" and needs to be preserved.
+Just like with the amass tool, segments can be bulk-unfrozen by holding Alt/Opt and dragging.

 ## Configuring snapping behaviour